umakrishna-2002/playwright_learn/tests/READMe.md

 - Write the request logic once and run it against 100 different inputs or scenario's.
 - Coverage: Easily add new edge cases (e.g., special characters, long strings, null values) just by adding a new line to your JSON file
 - Playwright treats every item in the loop as an independent test, making it clear exactly which data set failed if something breaks.

+Playwright can function as an API automation controller by using its built-in <b>APIRequestContext</b>.

+API testing is Data Centric: API controller returns status code (200k OK, 201 Created) and raw JSON blobs.